When it comes to RAID 5 recovery, experience and reliability are two main factors that can determine whether or not you

 Not just from one type of array storage device, but from all types including: NAS devices, Drobos, business class servers like HP and DELL, and many other RAID 5 systems.

 SERT engineers recommend immediately powering down your system before taking any further actions to recover your data.

-Please call 1-800-553-5738 and you will be connected to a SERT case manager who will help explain your options as well as provide an affordable solution.
-Without knowing the cause of your system failure, any steps you take may increase your exposure to catastrophic hard drive failure, and permanent data loss.
+Please call 1-800-553-5738 and you will be connected to a SERT case manager who will help explain your options, as well as provide an affordable solution.
+Without knowing the cause of your system failure, any steps you take to recover it will increase your exposure to catastrophic drive failure, and permanent data loss.

 Answering this question first will help you determine whether you need to hire a professional recovery company to help you.
 RAID 5 recovery prices range greatly from company to company, and usually depend on the size of your RAID, the capacity of the drives, how many drives, and what caused the failure.

 SERT has the most comprehensive and affordable solutions for RAID 5 recoveries.

 If you have one or more drives that have failed, we can definitely help you.
 1 disk failure can easily turn into 2 disk failure during a rebuild.

 Multiple drives down in a RAID 5 failure requires the right equipment and experience in order to preserve the highest chances for successful recovery.

 When removing the drives it’s best practice is to label them, however even without proper identification SERT engineers will still be able to recover your data for you.
 Additionally, it’s important to keep all the original drives that failed and clearly marking them.